eglerean/love-data-week-2026/where-is-the-data-day.md

 ---
 ## Why join?

+Set aside a few hours to:
-- Time for your group to benefit from creating a data management plan template, so <strong>all group member can finally know where to find the data?</strong>
+- Create a data management plan template, so <strong>all group member can finally know where to find the data?</strong>
 - Improve reproducibility practices by start <strong>strategizing data storage location and duration</strong>.
 - Finally document the workflow so that not just creator understands, <strong>before creator forgot where is the workflow</strong>.
 - Ready to start publishing datasets alongside your scientific articles?
 Hmm...but <strong>where should I publish my datasets?</strong>